devxyasir/devsecure/README.md

-# Intelliphic Website - Public Frontend Only
+# Devsecure Website - Public Frontend Only

 ## Overview
 This website has been simplified to be a public-facing frontend only.
 All backend and admin functionality has been completely removed, resulting in a lightweight, static website that's easy to deploy.